Skip to main content

 RCS vs WhatsApp: what's the difference?

-WhatsApp shines in two-way conversations, customer support, and engaged communities — where users already have an active relationship with the app.
+WhatsApp shines in two-way conversations, customer support, and engaged communities — where your customers already have an active relationship with the app.

 In the long run, the best-performing brands will likely play both sides: RCS to reach wide, WhatsApp to deepen the relationship.